-^{}These figures only appear in customized Data Feedback Reports (DFR), which are available through Use the Data portal on the IPEDS website.
+^{}These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.

 Figure 1.
-Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2017
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2020

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
-See "Use of Median Values for Comparison Group" for how median values are determined.
+See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2016-17), total FTE enrollment (2016-17), and full- and part-time fall enrollment (Fall 2017)
+12-month FTE enrollment, total unduplicated headcount, full- and part-time undergraduate headcount (2019-20) and total fall enrollment, full-time and part-time undergraduate fall enrollment (Fall 2020)